sagemath/trac_to_gh/Issue 7327.md

 # Issue 7327: Make integrate accept a variable range as a tuple

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7327

 Original creator: jason